 Stir the salt and the remaining flour into the mixture.
 Turn the dough out onto a floured surface.
 Knead in enough of the flour to make a smooth dough (2 to 3 minutes).
 Place in a greased bowl, turning to grease the surface of the dough.
 Cover and let rise at room temperature about 2 hours or until slightly increased in size (you might see a few bubbles).

-Line a large baking sheet with parchment paper.
+Line a large baking sheet ($8, Walmart) with parchment paper.
 Turn the dough out onto a floured surface; divide in half.
 Shape each dough half into an oval loaf.
 Place the loaves on the prepared baking sheet and cover with greased plastic wrap.
 Let rise at room temperature about 2 hours or until nearly double in size.

-In a large mixing bowl combine 2-1/2 cups of the flour and the yeast; set aside.
+- In a large mixing bowl combine 2½ cups of the flour and the yeast; set aside.
 In a medium saucepan heat and stir the water, sugar, oil, and salt until warm (120°F to 130°F).
 Add water mixture to flour mixture along with the yogurt and lemon juice.
 Beat with an electric mixer on low for 30 seconds, scraping sides of bowl constantly.
 Beat on high for 3 minutes.
 Using a wooden spoon, stir in as much of the remaining flour as you can.

-Turn the dough out onto a lightly floured surface.
+- Turn the dough out onto a lightly floured surface.
 Knead in enough of the remaining flour to make a moderately stiff dough that is smooth and elastic (6 to 8 minutes total).
 Shape dough into a ball.
 Place in a lightly greased bowl, turning to grease surface of dough.
 Cover; let rise in a warm place until double in size (45 to 60 minutes).

-Punch dough down.
+- Punch dough down.
 Turn out onto a lightly floured surface.
 Divide in half.
 Cover and let rest for 10 minutes.
 Meanwhile, lightly grease a baking sheet.

-Shape each dough half by gently pulling it into a ball, tucking edges underneath.
+- Shape each dough half by gently pulling it into a ball, tucking edges underneath.
 Place dough rounds on prepared baking sheet.
 Flatten each round slightly to about 6 inches in diameter.
 Using a sharp knife, lightly score loaf tops in a crisscross pattern.
 Cover; let rise in a warm place until nearly double in size (about 30 minutes).

-Preheat oven to 375°F. Bake 30 to 35 minutes or until bread sounds hollow when lightly tapped.
+- Preheat oven to 375°F. Bake 30 to 35 minutes or until bread sounds hollow when lightly tapped.
 (An instant-read thermometer should register at least 200°F when inserted into centers of loaves.)
-If necessary, cover loosely with foil the last 10 minutes of baking to prevent overbrowning.
+If necessary, cover loosely with foil the last 10 minutes of baking to prevent over-browning.
 Immediately remove bread from baking sheets.
 Cool on wire racks.